Chrisolande/Chrisolande/README.md

 - 🔭 On a mission to become a **top-tier Machine Learning and NLP Engineer**
 - 🌱 Currently diving deep into **LLMs**, **Stable Diffusion**, and **Generative AI**
 - 🧠 **Strong analytical foundation** meets **practical implementation**
-- 💬 Let's discuss **Machine Learning, Deep Learning, NLP, and Data Science**
+- 💬 Let's discuss **Machine Learning, Deep Learning, NLP, and Applied Statistics **
 - 📫 Connect with me: **olandechris@gmail.com**
 - 🌍 Based in **Nairobi, Kenya** 🇰🇪